Table of Contents

 GRANT ANALYZE ANY TO ORACLE_USER;

-These grants enable consistent reads (FLASHBACK), metadata access, and the fast-skip optimization using modification statistics.
+These grants enable consistent reads (FLASHBACK), metadata access, and the fast-skip optimization based on modification statistics.

 Setting Up the Target (PostgreSQL)

-The target database is PostgreSQL version 14 and higher (including all forks such as, etc.).
-This is where the entire IDM migration mechanism is located: the control schema, functions, meta tables, and background tasks.
+The target database is PostgreSQL version 14 and higher (including all forks).
+This is where the entire IDM migration mechanism is located: the control schema, functions, metadata tables, and background tasks.

 All extensions listed below must be installed before creating the first migration project.
-The installation is performed once by the superuser (usually postgres) in the database where the migration control scheme will be hosted.
+The installation is performed once by the superuser (usually postgres) in the database that will host the migration control schema.

 Target Extensions Table